How to upcycle pine chairs

 For me personally, the socks made it harder to do, but one of Annie Sloan’s brushes is an absolute must for doing the spindles, it was just so much easier than a flat brush and works so well with her paint.

-I found I got into a good pattern for each chair by starting with painting inside the cut-out pattern – which took six minutes per chair.
+I found I got into a good pattern with each chair by starting with painting inside the cut-out pattern – which took six minutes per chair.

 Next I turned them upside down and painted the legs furthest away first and worked towards me.